dumijay/CalDOM/README.md

 * Source code is at [src](./src/)

 ## Use it as a Module
-When using it as a module, CalDom is not attaching anything to the global environment.
+CalDom is not attaching anything to the global environment when used as a module.

 ```sh
 npm install caldom